 4. Grading and Standardization

-Grading, on the other hand, means sorting the supply of a given commodity as per specified or fixed norms or standards.
+Conversely, grading means sorting the supply of a given commodity as per specified or fixed norms or standards.
 These include classifying based on quality, size, quantity, etc.

 5. Packaging and Labeling

 The package and label cast the first impression on the buyer.
-In addition to protecting the goods from deterioration and damage, they also act as promotional tools.
+In addition to protecting the goods from deterioration and damage, they act as promotional tools.

-6. Exchange FunctionsÂ
+6. Exchange Functions

 7. Branding